 Giant Red Aeonium

 Aeonium 'Voodoo' is a beautiful succulent that forms rosettes of dark reddish-bronze leaves on stems that grow up to 5 feet (1.5 m) tall.
-This hybrid was created by southern California horticulturist Jack Catlin by crossing Aeonium undulatum with Aeonium arboreum 'Zwartkop'.
+Flowers are yellow, grouped in massive tight capitate inflorescence, and rise just above the foliage in spring.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
-They may go dormant in summer and do not require any water, except in very dry conditions.
-In extreme heat, their leaves will curl, to prevent excessive water loss.
+Therefore, they may go dormant in summer and do not require any water, except in very dry conditions.
+In extreme heat, their leaves will curl to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool (65–75˚F / 18–24˚C) and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or two.
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
 If you are growing them in containers, repot every 2 –3 years with fresh potting soil.